franciellevargas/OPCovidBR/Readme.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10794040.svg)](https://doi.org/10.5281/zenodo.10794041)

-<h2 align="center"> OPCovid-pt: A Corpus for Aspect-Based Sentiment Analysis in Portuguese</h2>
+<h2 align="center"> OPCovidBR: A Corpus for Aspect-Based Sentiment Analysis in Portuguese</h2>
 <br>
-<p align="justify"> The OPCovid-pt is a corpus of Twitter data on COVID-19 annotated with fine-grained opinions and sentiment polarity in Brazilian Portuguese.
-We extracted 1.800 Twitter during the COVID-19 pandemic and annotated the fine-grained opinions for each Twitter, as well as the binary document polarity (positive or negative). </p>
+<p align="justify"> The OPCovidBR is a corpus of Twitter data on COVID-19 annotated with fine-grained opinions and sentiment polarity in Brazilian Portuguese.
+We extracted 2.000 tweets during the COVID-19 pandemic and annotated them in the fine-grained level opinion, as well as the binary document polarity (positive or negative). </p>

 <div align="center">